bjartnes/bounded-disturbances/README.md

 # Locally with docker and VS Code
-(There is a troubleshooting chapter on the bottom of this document with some errors and solutions people have encountered)
+(There is a troubleshooting chapter on the bottom of this document with some errors and solutions people have encountered.
+Before of ports that are already in use etc)

 To run the workshop clone the repo, install VS Code from https://code.visualstudio.com/